-Parsharti Investment Limited
+Parsharti Investment Limited Mumbai

 Report on the Audit of Ind AS Financial Statements Opinion

-In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid financial statements give the informationrequired by the Companies Act 2013 (The Act') in the manner so required and give atrue and fair view in conformity with the accounting principles generally accepted inIndia including Indian Accoiuiting Standards(Tnd AS') specified under Section 133 of theAct of the state of affairs (financial position) of the Company as at March 312021 andits profit (including other Comprehensives income) its Cash Flows and changes in equityfor the year ended on that date.
+In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid Standalone Ind AS financial statements give the informationrequired by the Companies Act 2013 (The Act') in the manner so required and give atrue and fair view in conformity with the accounting principles generally accepted inIndia including Indian Accoiuiting Standards(Tnd AS') specified under Section 133 of theAct of the state of affairs (financial position) of the Company as at March 312021 andits profit (including other Comprehensives income) its Cash Flows and changes in equityfor the year ended on that date.

 Basis for Opinion

-We conducted our audit in accordance with the Standards on Auditing (SAs) specifiedunder section 143 (10) of the Companies Act 2013.
+We conducted our audit in accordance with the Standards on Auditing (SAs) specifiedunder Section 143 (10) of the Act.
 Our responsibilities under those standards are furtherdescribed in the Auditor's Responsibilities for the Audit of the Ind AS F inancialStatements Section of our report.
-We are independent of the Company in accordance with theCode of Ethics issued by the Institute of Chartered Accountants of India ('ICAI') togetherwith the ethical requirements that are relevant to our audit of the Ind As FinancialStatements under the provisions of the Companies Act 2013 and the Rulesthereunder and we have fulfilled our other ethical responsibilities in accordance with these requirements and the Codeof the Ethics.
+We are Independent of the Company in accordance with theCode of Ethics issued by the Institute of Chartered Accountants of India ('ICAI') togetherwith the ethical requirements that are relevant to our audit of the Ind As FinancialStatements under the provisions of the Act and the Rules there-under and we havefulfilled our ethical responsibilities in accordance with these requirements and the Codeof the Ethics.
 We believe that the audit evidence we have obtained is sufficient andappropriate to provide a basis for our opinion on the Ind AS financial statements.

 Key Audit Matters